 Related Article:- Image Masking Using Photoshop

-Photoshop Pen Tool Tutorial
+Photoshop Pen Tool Tutorial in 2024

-Drawing paths to make a shape with the photoshop pen tool
+Drawing paths to make a shape with the Photoshop pen tool

 If you’re new to utilizing the pen tool, the first thing you should learn is how to draw and close pathways to create a distinctive shape.
 The pen tool in Photoshop allows you to create straight or curved lines by simply clicking and dragging.